HicrestLaboratory/AMACA/README.md

 # AMACA
-Adaptive methods for accelerating convolution operators in different numeric precision settings and sparsification
+Adaptive methods for accelerating convolution operators in different numeric precision settings and sparsity conditions